gregulator/oned/README.md

 ### Installation

-The Delta library is contained in the standalone `oned/delta.hpp` header file.
+The Delta library is contained in the `oned/delta.hpp` header file.
 It requires the `oned/stripe.hpp` file as well.
 Just copy these files to your project to use them.

 The Delta library requires C++20 or later.